chark1es/Evo/README.md

 Evo is short for evolution, as this will be an discord bot that will implement many things as time goes on

+### Why is it free?

+I don't really like the fact that even the most simplest of features are paid.
+That's why I want Evo to be free.

 ### Can I invite the bot to my server?

 No, there's barely any code for you to even do anything functional with the bot yet